 Problem: Clunky method for reviewing mockups

 At iMarket, each new design gets 4 static mockups: homepage, subpage, fixed header, hover states.
 We present each mockup in their own URL as a background image, so they open in the browser.
-That means, to review your design, you get 4 links which open in 4 browser tabs.
+That means, for clients to review their design, they would get 4 separate links that open in 4 separate browser tabs.
 We were missing an opportunity to show our professionalism.